GeoJose19/GeoJose19/README.md

 - 🤝 I’m looking for help with **ML&AI**

-- 👨‍💻 All of my projects are available at [https://github.com/GeoJose19?tab=repositories](https://github.com/GeoJose19?tab=repositories)

 - 💬 Ask me about **React, SQL, Supabase, CSS**

 - 📫 How to reach me **geojosep123@gmail.com**